The Character of God and the Gospel Glossary

 The Biblical Healing Model

 God designed laws as the basis of life, violations of which have intrinsic, natural consequences leading towards death.
 Those who rebel against His law of love will exhibit that rebellion in unrighteous acts – sins.
 This state of sinfulness causes condemnation in the conscience and has punishment built into it.
-When a person persists in rejection of and distrust in God, God honors that free-will choice and in wrath leaves the sinner to the consequences of his choices.
+When a person persists in rejection of and distrust in God, God honors that free-will choice and, in wrath, leaves the sinner to the consequences of his choices.

 If guilt brings conviction enough to cause a sinner to choose repentance, he will receive forgiveness which has already been granted by God to all.
 A realization of the grace and glory (character) of God to provide salvation leads the sinner to trust (have faith in) God; to be justified or set right with Him – what the Bible calls atonement – the condition of being “at-one” with God.
 The repentant sinner then, as He beholds the righteousness of Christ, grows in sanctification towards perfection of character.
 Christ’s life (typified by His blood) and sacrifice frees (ransoms) us from what held us captive – the lies of Satan about the character of God and our own sinful natures.